masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

   callbackParam1()
 }
 ```
-Here function invoked sequences are callbackParam2() and then next callbackParam1() and hence function call sequences are managed in a single function block.
+Here callback function invoked sequences are callbackParam2() and then next callbackParam1() and hence function call sequences are managed in a single function block.

-###### x) In Example2, only one function call to display the result, thus hassell free when comparing to bulk functions call.
+###### ix) In Example2, only one function call to display the result, thus hassell free when comparing to bulk functions call.

 ```javascript
 normalFunc(callbackFunc1, callbackFunc2)
 ```

-###### xi) In both Examples, we can prevent the parent function from displaying the result by not passing callback arguments.
+###### x) In both Examples, we can prevent the parent function from displaying the result by not passing callback arguments.
 So, more fine control over the functions call.